tdamb/CourseProject/ReadME.md

 ### Running the Backend Service

-When running docker-compose up, the backend service starts automatically.
+When running docker compose up, the backend service starts automatically.
 It is configured to restart if it exits due to errors or when the host system reboots.

 ## Frontend Setup

 Running the Frontend Service
-The frontend service also starts automatically upon executing docker-compose up.
+The frontend service also starts automatically upon executing docker compose up.
 It serves the React application on port 80, accessible via http://localhost.
 The frontend communicates with the backend via the configured network in Docker Compose, ensuring they can interact seamlessly.

 ## Making Changes

 If you make changes to the frontend, Docker Compose will detect changes made to the files and will rebuild the image if necessary.
 For changes to take effect, you may need to manually rebuild the image using:

-docker-compose up --build
+docker compose up --build

 This ensures that the latest changes are included in the Docker image used to run the frontend service.